Eruanne2/TracNova/README.md

 ```

 ## Records in Factors
-User can create, read, update and delete quantified daily records within each factor.
-(Details of frontend code).
+The variable objects ("factors") contain a `dailylogs` property which stores an object containing the dates as keys and measurements as values.
 A daily entry dropdown menu is located on the top of every page for convenience of the user and to remind users to log today's entry as they are using the app.

-Daily entry's datatype includes continuous spectrum and discrete spectrum.
+To edit or delete multiple records, users can go to the Factors page for a detailed view.
+In order to limit the number of backend API requests, the request is not sent until the user clicks "Save Factor Data".
+In this way, we avoid making a new request for every single record that is changed.

 ![daily entry form](https://github.com/Eruanne2/TracNova/blob/main/assets/readme_img/entry_form2.gif)